oslabs-beta/Solibee/README.md

 ## Testing

 Solibee component library was built with testing in mind.
-Testing is done with Jest, Solid JS Testing Library.
+Testing is done with Jest and Solid JS Testing Library.
 Testing has been implemented on 100% of custom components.
 Currently, all tests for the custom components exist in this repository.
 You can find them in the ```src/__test__``` directory.
 We would love to see CLI installation for testing files in the future.

 <div align="center">
     <img src="assets/Test-coverage.png" alt="test-coverage" width="75%">